zenml-io/zenml/README.md

 zenml stack register --provider aws  # can be gcp, azure
 ```

+TODO: Might be nice to have a GIF here of zenml stack register.

 Read more about [ZenML stacks](https://docs.zenml.io/user-guide/production-guide/understand-stacks).

 ### Run workloads easily on your production infrastructure